blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...3]onboard.js-migration-guide/+page.md

 ### Package Upgrade - Modularization

 This is the biggest change you might experience as an onboard.js user.
-With Web3-Onboard, we’ve separated all supported wallets into their modules, meaning you only need to integrate specific wallet modules you intend to support in your app.
+With Web3 Onboard, we’ve separated all supported wallets into their modules, meaning you only need to integrate specific wallet modules you intend to support in your app.
 For example with Onboard, if you wanted to support only Metamask and Coinbase in your app, you had to install Onboard complete with all other wallets: `npm install bnc-onboard`.
-With Web3-Onboard, you only need to install core along with the desired wallet modules: `npm i @web3-onboard/core @web3-onboard/injected-wallets @web3-onboard/coinbase`
+With Web3 Onboard, you only need to install core along with the desired wallet modules: `npm i @web3-onboard/core @web3-onboard/injected-wallets @web3-onboard/coinbase`
 This change allows us to support many web3 wallets without affecting the overall library performance.

 ### Expansive Initialization Options

-We’ve made initialization simpler while introducing more powerful options like [Account Center](https://www.blocknative.com/blog/multichain-and-multiwallet-account-management-on-your-dapp-with-account-center) and Notify in Web3-Onboard.
+We’ve made initialization simpler while introducing more powerful options like [Account Center](https://www.blocknative.com/blog/multichain-and-multiwallet-account-management-on-your-dapp-with-account-center) and Notify in Web3 Onboard.
-Onboard now requires two compulsory initial setup options: `wallets` (Wallet modules, as shown above, to be initialized and added to wallet selection modal) and `chains` (EVM networks your app should work with).
+Web3 Onboard now requires two compulsory initial setup options: `wallets` (Wallet modules, as shown above, to be initialized and added to wallet selection modal) and `chains` (EVM networks your app should work with).
 You can also pass multiple wallets and chains.

 ```
 const onboard = Onboard({